 • The 2 types of biological information that allows us to function: digital information (DNA) and analog information (epigenome), what they do and how they’re different; and

-• The 8-9 hallmarks of aging: These are what scientists now aging as universal signs of aging: genomic instability, telomere attrition, epigenetic changes, loss of proteostasis, deregulated nutrient sensing, mitochondrial dysfunction, stem cell exhaustion, altered intercellular communication, and the build-up of zombie-like cells that inflame healthy cells.
+• The 8-9 hallmarks of aging: These are what scientists now identify as universal signs of aging: genomic instability, telomere attrition, epigenetic changes, loss of proteostasis, deregulated nutrient sensing, mitochondrial dysfunction, stem cell exhaustion, altered intercellular communication, and the build-up of zombie-like cells that inflame healthy cells.
 By addressing any of these hallmarks, you can slow down aging.

 Sinclair explains the years of research and experiments done by him and his colleagues, and how the insights were combined into the first unified theory about aging: The Information Theory of Aging.